 In October 2009, the Public Utility Commission of Texas (Texas Utility Commission) issued an order disallowing recovery of a performance bonus of \$2 million on approximately \$10 million in 2008 energy efficiency costs expended pursuant to the terms of a settlement agreement in a prior rate case.
 We appealed the denial of the full 2008 performance bonus.
 We have also appealed similar orders by the Texas Utility Commission providing for the partial disallowance of performance bonuses totaling approximately \$5.5 million relating to our 2009, 2010 and 2011 (only through August 2011) energy efficiency programs.
 These subsequent cases were abated pending the final outcome of the 2008 bonus appeal.
 In August 2013, the court of appeals reversed the Texas Utility Commission's decision disallowing such bonuses and in January 2014, the Texas Supreme Court declined to hear the Texas Utility Commission's appeal.
-As a result of the Texas Supreme Court's decision, we should be entitled on remand of the various orders to recover approximately \$7.5 million plus carrying charges.
+As a result of the Texas Supreme Court's decision, in April 2014, four separate proceedings were initiated, which were later consolidated into one proceeding, at the Texas Utility Commission to determine the amount we are to recover.
+In May 2014, parties to the proceeding entered into a unanimous stipulation agreeing to the amount to be recovered but not to the customer class recovery allocation.
+The parties agreed that we are to recover \$7.5 million in performance bonus, \$0.2 million in rate case expenses associated with appeals of the proceedings and at least \$2.5 million in carrying costs, with final determination of carrying costs based on the timing of the decision regarding customer class recovery allocation.
+We expect to start recovery in the third or fourth quarter of 2014.
 Starting September 2011, our energy efficiency programs are no longer funded pursuant to the terms of the prior settlement, and performance bonus calculations subsequent to that date are not affected by the court's decision.

 Transmission Cost of Service (TCOS).
 On March 26, 2014, we filed an application with the Texas Utility Commission for an interim update of our TCOS seeking an increase in annual revenue of \$13.6 million based on an increase in total rate base of \$184.5 million.
-We anticipate approval from the Texas Utility Commission during the second quarter of 2014.
+We received approval from the Texas Utility Commission during the second quarter of 2014, and rates became effective May 12, 2014.